-Majority of your Tortuguero things to do will have you paddling through a maze of canals, hiking a steep trail and riding a zipline in order for the region to show you the best of the best.
+The majority of your Tortuguero things to do will have you paddling through a maze of canals, hiking a steep trail, and riding a zipline for the region to show you the best of the best.

 Be in awe seeing the Red-Eyed Tree Frog up close and even watching sea turtles from afar.
 Experience a different kind of thrill as you catch your first tarpon or spot a hummingbird.